pytorch/rfcs/RFC-0038-cpython-support.md

   - ETA: 2 weeks
   - Goal: migrate all the CI jobs running on the oldest version to the soon-to-be oldest version
   - Who: Infra
+- Remove un-used code and use new features
+  - When: After the version is fully dropped
+  - ETA: N/A
+  - Goal: clean up tech debt related to older cpython versions and simplify code using new features.
+  - Who: All